-Sling is one of the best cable TV alternatives and allows users to watch live sports, news and hit TV shows and movies.
-The service also offers premium add-ons like Showtime.
+Sling is one of the best streaming services that allows users to watch live sports, news and hit TV shows and movies.
 Sling TV seals the deal with an affordable prices, customizable plans and compatibility with most major streaming devices, not just the Roku devices and Fire TV Sticks and Cubes.